pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

 Errors and Warnings
 -------------------

 Programs don't always work on the first try.
-If fact, finding errors in programs can sometimes take hundreds of tries.
+In fact, they rarely do.
+As programmers, we run programs over and over until we find the right code.

 Rather than being frustrating, I find debugging programs to be like reading a mystery.
 Figuring out where the error is can be fun.

 In addition to errors where the program doesn't run at all, Python can show us